sizeru/sarascript/README.md

 - Set root dir for includes (include paths can be based on your webserver's root)
 - All pre-processor keywords and directives are inside of comments, meaning your raw HTML code is still valid if you're into that (I am).
 - Fast enough: Can crank through over 1GB of HTML files per second on my computer.
 Haven't done solid benchmarking yet.

+## Misc

+This project practices semantic versioning: https://semver.org/spec/v2.0.0.html

+## Name
+The hero shrew is a small cute mouse-like creature with an incredibly strong spine.
+Though they are the size of a deck of cards - they are said to be able to support the weight of an adult male without harm.
+The animal is native the the DRC. musaraigne is the word for shrew in French - I was unable to find the name in Kituba.